Rethinking Continual Learning with Progressive Neural Collapse: Experimental Results

-\emph{Feature learning behaviors.} To understand the superior performance of our approach in contrast to important baseline approaches, we first delve into the feature learning behaviors during CL by characterizing different types of feature correlations.
-In particular, based on our analysis of the ETF target and \Cref{tab:main}, compared to NCT \cite{NCT1} with a predefined global ETF, our approach should enjoy the following benefits: 1) A lower cosine similarity between different class feature means which is also closer to theoretically maximum separation $-\frac{1}{K_t-1}$ for $K_t$ seen classes until task $t$ according to \Cref{def:etf}.
+1) A lower cosine similarity between different class feature means, which is also closer to the theoretically maximum separation $-\frac{1}{K_t-1}$ for $K_t$ seen classes until task $t$ according to \Cref{def:etf}.
 This can be confirmed in \Cref{fig:max_angle}, where we calculate $\text{Avg}_{k\neq k'}(\langle\frac{\mu_k-\mu_G}{||\mu_k-\mu_G||}, \frac{\mu_{k'}-\mu_G}{||\mu_{k'}-\mu_G||}\rangle+\frac{1}{K_t-1})$ of the features after learning every task $t$, averaged for any two seen classes $k$ and $k'$.
 Thanks to ProNC, our approach achieves a smaller value, which is also closer to $0$, than NCT.
+In NCT, with a global ETF of $K_{\text{global}}$ classes, the pairwise inner product between any two normalized ETF vertices is $-1/(K_{\text{global}}-1)$, which is very close to $0$ when $K_{\text{global}}$ is large (e.g., $-1/999$ for $K_{\text{global}}=1000$), so early-task classes are packed with relatively small angular separation.
 2) All class feature means should be almost equally separated within the same task.
 To show this, we evaluate the standard deviation (std) of across-class cosine similarity for the same task, averaged over all seen tasks in CL, i.e., $\text{Avg}(\text{std}(\langle\frac{\mu_{k}-\mu_G}{||\mu_{k}-\mu_G||}, \frac{\mu_{k'}-\mu_G}{||\mu_{k'}-\mu_G||}\rangle))$, where classes $k$ and $k'$ are in the same task. \Cref{fig:separate_within_class} shows that our approach achieves a smaller average std (also closer to $0$) than NCT, implying the different class means are closer to equal separation.
-Besides, we also follow the metrics in NCT \cite{NCT1} to evaluate 1) the cosine similarity between the feature mean of class $k$ and the classifier prototype $w_{k'}$ of a different class $k'$, averaged over all seen classes until task $t$, and 2) the same cosine similarity but for classes within the same task which is averaged over all seen tasks during CL.
+Besides, we also follow the metrics in NCT \citep{NCT1} to evaluate 1) the cosine similarity between the feature mean of class $k$ and the classifier prototype $w_{k'}$ of a different class $k'$, averaged over all seen classes until task $t$.
+2) the same cosine similarity but for classes within the same task, which is averaged over all seen tasks during CL.
 As shown in \Cref{fig:all_mean_classifier} and \ref{fig:within_mean_classifier}, our approach achieves a lower cosine similarity compared to NCT and DER++, which implies easier class discrimination.